photographs of scholars, teachers, and librarians looking at sources, text reading "marchand history labs at uc davis"

 A photograph of "Democracy By Participation: The Life and Legacy of Cruz Reynoso," a physical exhibit at the Shields Library that resulted from the Reynoso Project History Lab.

-Title: The Reynoso Project History Lab
+Title: The Cruz Reynoso Project History Lab

-Term: Part 1 (Exhibit and Curriculum) May 2022-February 2023
+Term: Part 1: Library Exhibit and Curriculum Development, May 2022-February 2023

-Partner Agency: California Revealed
+Partner Agency: UC Davis Library Archives and Special Collections, California Revealed

-Participants: UC Davis History PhD Candidate Daniel Castaneda led the Cruz Reynoso project as an extension of both his dissertation research his then role as one of the inaugural Marchand Center for Public Engagement Interns.
-The Reynoso Project was completed through the work of Castaneda, UC Davis Head of Archival Processing Jason Sarmiento, CHSSP Teacher-Leaders, CHSSP Staff, Graduate Student Researchers, Undergraduate Student Researchers, and UC Davis Faculty.
+Participants: UC Davis History PhD Candidate Daniel Castaneda led the Cruz Reynoso project as one of the inaugural Marchand Center for Public Engagement Interns.
+The project was a culmination of work by Castaneda, UC Davis Head of Archival Processing Jason Sarmiento, CHSSP teacher leaders, CHSSP staff, graduate student researchers, undergraduate student researchers, and UC Davis faculty.

-The curriculum project brought together graduate student researchers, undergraduate student researchers, CHSSP staff and teacher-leaders, and archivists to produce five curriculum guides for 2nd grade, 4th grade, and 11th grade History course as well as one Ethnic Studies curriculum guide and one guide for 12th grade Government.
-Each of these resources used archival materials to create lesson plans about Reynoso, Latinx history, California history, and civics engagement.
+The curriculum project brought together graduate students, undergraduates, CHSSP staff and teacher leaders, and archivists to produce four curriculum sets for 2nd grade, 4th grade, and 11th grade History courses, as well as one for 12th grade Government.
+Each of these resources used archival materials to structure lesson plans about Reynoso, Latinx history, California history, and civics engagement.

 Uncovering Diverse Histories of Yolo County